 Despite abhorring the very idea of superstructure, the latter cherished an almost irrational faith in architecture.
 Appropriated from Buckminster Fuller's designs, the dome became an emblem for their cult of paranoia, the temple in which the threat of nuclear war and the militaryindustrial conspiracy could be relentlessly adored.
 Images of hunters and animals are displayed sparely within the exhibition.
 They were shot in the forest by cameras equipped with motion detectors, normally used to prevent poaching.
 In this context, they seem to act as the depleted emblem for a community that has been offering perpetual amnesia instead of iconography.

 by Charles Teyssou

-From top:

-Oscar Tuazon

-Wall shelter (2016)

-Courtesy of the Artist and

-Galerie Chantal Crousel, Pari
+From top: Oscar Tuazon Wall shelter (2016) Courtesy of the Artist and Galerie Chantal Crousel, Paris Photography by

-Photography by

-Ceal Floyer Helix (2015) Courtesy of the Art

-Courtesy of the Artist a Esther Schipper, Berlin Photography by Andrea Rossetti
+Ceal Floyer Helix (2015) Courtesy of the Artist and Esther Schipper, Berlin Photography by